 Social Inclusion Group

-Social Inclusion at the University of Warwick is about removing economic, social, and cultural barriers that have prevented people from working, studying, and succeeding.
+Social Inclusion at Warwick is about removing economic, social, and cultural barriers that have prevented people from working, studying, and succeeding at the University.

-"In a university inclusion is about creating a culture where talent is nurtured, knowledge is created and exchanged, and our campus is welcoming."
+"In a university inclusion is about creating a culture where talent is nurtured, knowledge is created and exchanged, and our campus is welcoming.
+We can do this by understanding what we owe each other as human beings, and for me that means valuing the people our actions and work impacts on."

 Kulbir Shergill, Director of Social Inclusion

-Learn more about Social Inclusion Group members, relevant legislation, and reports on our progress so far.
+Learn more about the Social Inclusion strategy, team, equality legislation, and reports on our progress so far.

 Find how we identify critical inclusion issues, and work with partners to develop solutions and put them into practice.